ariesta60/GramScript/README.md

     * Custom limit on media's being liked
 * Comment on recent posts from a certain hashtag
     * Detects if post already got commented by user
-    * Custom limit on media'c being commented
+    * Custom limit on media's being commented

 ### Support 👨‍💻